 ASU offers degree programs through the ASU Extended Campus.
 Convenient times and locations, as well as today's innovative technologies, make it easier for working adults and other nontraditional students to earn a degree.
 The College of Extended Education facilitates the delivery of these programs.
 All courses and degrees are offered by the respective university academic departments.
 These courses are published each fall and spring semester in the Extended Campus Catalog and in the Schedule of Classes.
-All degree programs offered through the college are shown in the "Baccalaureate Degrees and Majors Offered Through the College of Extended Education" table, page 672, and the "Graduate Degrees and Majors Offered in Collaboration with the College of Extended Education" table, page 673.
+All graduate degree programs offered through the college are shown in the "Graduate Degrees and Majors Offered in Collaboration with the College of Extended Education" table, page 462.